calaldees/teachingWorkshops/teacherTraining/assessment.md

 * use relevant data to monitor progress, set targets, and plan subsequent lessons
 * give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback.

+Get a feel for the core concepts of formative assessment

 > When the cook tastes the soup, thats formative assessment.
 When the customer tastes the soup, that's summative assessment.
 > <sub>Dirkson 1991</sub>

+Assessment is a critical part of your work
 ```mermaid
 graph TD
     learning_outcomes[Learning Outcomes]